Ehyiah/ux-quill/docs/guide/modules/ai-assistant.md

 > **Unauthenticated endpoints:** When `QUILL_AI_API_KEY` is not set, the controller sends no `Authorization` header.
 This works with local endpoints like Ollama and LLM Studio.

 ::: warning
-You need to configure the route in order tu use `api` providers (see below).
+You need to configure the route in order tu use `api` providers.
 :::

-### Routing

-The AI Assistant backend controller is registered as a service automatically, but its route needs to be imported in your Symfony application.
-Create a file `config/routes/ux_quill.yaml` (or add to an existing one) with the following content:

 ```yaml
 # config/routes/ux_quill.yaml